COMPARISON OF THE BIBLE'S

 initially came from God, before he created the sun and stars.

-Birds were said to be created before
+Birds were said to have appeared before

 other land animals.
 Paleontologists, who almost universally support the